ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Task should be doable by following instructions below, but feel free to look the original tutorial for hints.
 Especially pictures of it can be useful to help you understand what is supposed to happen during the steps.

-1. Make sure your Chipwhisperer is still connected(Master, Scope and Target buttons on the top panel are green) If this is not the case execute the "connect_cwlite_simpleserial.py" script
+1. Make sure your Chipwhisperer is still connected(Master, Scope and Target buttons on the top panel are green) If this is not the case execute the **connect_cwlite_simpleserial.py** script
 2. Build the file simpleserial-aes to the target board the same way you did in the previous task.
 File can be found from *chipwhisperer\hardware\victims\firmware\simpleserial-aes*
-3. Execute  "setup_cwlite_xmega_aes.py" script from the script list.
+3. Execute  **setup_cwlite_xmega_aes.py** script from the script list.
 This changes the settings of the scope.
 You can use the “Script view”-window to see what settings are set
-4. Press the “Capture many”-button on the top left(green triangle with the symbol ”M”).
+4. Press the *Capture many*-button on the top left(green triangle with the symbol ”M”).
 5. Save the project with *File --> Save Project* option, give it any name you want.
 6. Open the Analyzer software
 7. Open the file you saved in the step 5
-8. Switch to Trace output Plot tab on the right side
+8. Switch to *Trace output Plot* tab on the right side
-9. Switch to Results settings tab on the left side
+9. Switch to *Results settings* tab on the left side
 10. You can play around with the Traces(s) to plot windows in order to draw different traces(for example 0-10 draws traces 0-10).
 In order to redraw the traces press Redraw button below the Traces(s) to plot.
 Consult http://wiki.newae.com/Plotting_Widget for different options
 11. Switch to Results tab and execute the attack_cpa-py script

 __What to do to complete this task?__

-**Explain shortly how the correlation power analysis that you just performed works.**
+Explain shortly how the correlation power analysis that you just performed works.

 **TIPS & TRICKS**
 * If you are interested logic behind breaking AES encryption, look at tutorial http://wiki.newae.com/Tutorial_B6_Breaking_AES_(Manual_CPA_Attack) which explains how to perform this task manually.